 - Cathay Pacific first class from the U.S. to the Middle East or Africa for 70,000 Alaska miles (including a free stopover in Hong Kong!)

 - Cathay Pacific business class from the U.S. to Australia for 60,000 Alaska miles

-- British Airways first class from the U.S. to India for 80,000 Alaska miles
+- British Airways first class from the U.S. to India for 80,000 Alaska miles (but with massive fees!)

 - Fiji Airways business class from the U.S. to Australia (with a stopover in Fiji!) for 55,000 Alaska miles